serokell/importify/README.md

      exported by it to write your refactoring tools.
  + Convert imports between _implicit_ and _explicit_, and between
    _qualified_ and _unqualified_ forms.
- + Add symbols that are not present in the import section of a module.
  + Resolve merge conflicts in import section automatically.
 See an example of [such conflict](http://i.imgur.com/97YVCFk.png).